chadrem/capistrano-releases/README.md

 * aws-sdk gem.
 * An AWS S3 bucket to store releases.
 * Read and write API permissions to the S3 bucket.
-* Capistrano installed and configured for your project.
+* Capistrano installed and configured properly with deploys already working.

 ## Installation